 Brachycephalic breeds might snort if they are excited.
 Exerting a significant amount of energy – for example, climbing a fence or chasing a bird – will also cause a brachycephalic cat to snort.

-This is simply due to genetics.
+This is due to genetics.
 Their flat faces and short nasal passages cause affected cats to snort when air is moved quickly through their nostrils.
 It sounds like they are struggling to breathe, but it should only last a few short minutes and is usually harmless.

 Cat Snorts When Eating